Bachelor of Engineering (Honours)/Bachelor of Business (3728)

 |Penrith Campus||Part Time||Internal||See above|

-Professional Engineer for the disciplines, Civil, Construction, Electrical, Mechanical, and Robotics & Mechatronics at Penrith campus and Provisional Accreditation at the level of Professional Engineer at Parramatta campus.
-Provisional accreditation at the level of Professional Engineer will be sought at the Penrith and Parramatta campuses for three Majors (Advanced Manufacturing, Materials, and Sustainability).
+Professional Engineer for the disciplines, Civil, Construction, Electrical, Mechanical, and Robotics & Mechatronics at Penrith and Parramatta.
+Provisional accreditation at the level of Professional Engineer at the Penrith and Parramatta campuses for three Majors (Advanced Manufacturing, Materials, and Sustainability).
 Graduates of this program are eligible to apply for full membership of Engineers Australia.
 They are eligible to apply for Chartered Professional Engineering registration upon successful completion of required engineering practice period specified by Engineers Australia.

 Bachelor of Business: Where the full recommended unit sequence of the major is satisfactorily completed: Major T041 Human Resource Management is accredited with the Australian Human Resources Institute (AHRI).
 Major T038 Applied Finance satisfies the educational requirements for membership of the Financial Services Institute of Australasia (Finsia).
 T044 - Marketing satisfies the educational requirements for recognition as a Certified Practising Marketer and eligibility for membership of the Australian Marketing Institute (AMI).